CuongZ/APKInstallTCGM/README.md

 ﻿# APKInstallTCGM
 Install APK on Tencent Gaming Buddy!
+(c) CuongZ.
+All rights reserved.

-Version 2.0
+Version 2.1

+// Version 2.0 is Install.zip, Version 2.1 is Install.rar.
+Sorry for this inconvenience.
-# Changelogs
+# Changelogs [Version 2.1]
-+ [Version 2.1] Cleaned up the code and improved UI
++ [Version 2.1] Cleaned up the code
-+ You now can type your APK name to install your app, instead of changing apps name to app.apk
++ [Version 2.1] Updated adb packs, change work folder to "compoments"
-+ Now you can install apk have size over 1GB with "adb install -s" method.
++ [Version 2.1] Now you can install apk have size over 1GB with "adb install -s" method.
-+ New Feature: Force close progress ADB when the script "Check compoment-Step" and when the install is completed.
++ [Version 2.1] New Feature: Force close progress ADB when the script "First-Check Compoment Step" and when the install is completed.
+# Old Changelogs [Version 2.0]
++ [Version 2.0] Cleaned up the code and improved UI
++ [Version 2.0] You now can type your APK name to install your app, instead of changing apps name to app.apk
++ [Version 2.0] Removed "adb push" method.
+# Old Changelogs [Version 1.0]
++ [Version 1.0] Adding method " adb push "
++ [Version 1.0] First version

 # What's this app work?
 + Install another app, game in Tencent Gaming Buddy